ibi-group/transit-performance/README.md

 * performance metrics data for the service date processed (this is usually the previous service date).
 The data will be found in the 'daily' database tables.
 * scheduled service information for the upcoming day.
 The data will be found in the 'today' database tables .

-In real-time the system will provide:
+In real-time, the system will provide:

 * processed real-time performance metrics data for today.
 This data will be found in the 'today_rt' database tables.
 Data in these tables will be added/updated in real-time throughout the day.